SharedSignals June 2024

 7.1.2.
 Stream Status

 Event Streams are managed independently.
 A Receiver MAY request that events from a stream be interrupted by Updating the Stream Status (Section 7.1.2.2).
+If a Transmitter decides to enable, pause or disable updates from a stream independently of an update request from a Receiver, it MUST send a Stream Updated Event (Section 7.1.5) to the Receiver.

 7.1.2.1.
 Reading a Stream's Status

-An Event Receiver checks the current status of an event stream by making an HTTP GET request to the stream's Status Endpoint.
+An Event Receiver checks the current status of an Event Stream by making an HTTP GET request to the stream's Status Endpoint.

 The Stream Status method takes the following parameters: